EricCarrGH/vscode-fastbasic-debugger/readme.md

 # FastBasic Debugger

-The goal of this project is to provide a first class debugging experience for FastBasic in Visual Studio Code on Windows or Mac.
+This a work-in-progress extension with the goal to provide a first class debugging experience for FastBasic in Visual Studio Code on Windows or Mac.

 Press F5 to debug a file, or Ctrl+F5 to run it without debugging.

 On first debug, the extension will prompt to download the FastBasic compilar and a platform specific Atari emulator.
 It will then configure that emulator to work for debugging.
 You can tweak the emulator settings (NTSC vs PAL, Enable Joystick, etc) while it is running.

+ **If you encounter ISSUES,**  please let me know at: https://forums.atariage.com/topic/351055-fastbasic-debugger-extension-for-vscode/

 ## Features

-* Automatically downloads the latest FastBasic and Atari Emulator (Altirra or AtariMacX)
+* Automatically downloads the latest FastBasic and Atari Emulator (Altirra or AtariMacX) on Windows or Mac
 * Compiles and run or debug in emulator with a single key press
 * Inspect and change variables while debugging
 * See variable value in decimal/hex along with address on hover